WordPress/performance/README.md

 6. Go to `http://localhost:8888/wp-admin/` in your browser.
 7. Log in using `admin` and `password`.

-The details about how the environment works can be found here [here](https://make.wordpress.org/core/2020/03/03/wp-env-simple-local-environments-for-wordpress/) <br>
+See the section below for more details on how the environment works. <br>
 More details about getting started [here](./docs/Getting-started.md)

 ## Useful commands